 Always pay your bills on time.
 Set up automatic payments through your bank, credit card company or loan lender to make sure you avoid 30-, 60- or 90-day late payments.

 Keep your balances low.
 Aim to keep your overall utilization around 25%, but under 10% is the ideal situation.

 Apply for credit only when you need it.
 Don’t sign up for one-time deals with store credit cards.
 There’s a chance the resulting score decrease could cost you percentage points on long-term loans for a home or a car.

 Your mindset is also really important in managing your credit.
 Don’t get stuck thinking paying on time is the sole way to raise your score; there are several factors involved.
 Remember, by practicing good credit habits you can make the banks and lenders come to you with their best offers.

 You have the ability to get the loan offers and interest rates you want, but it’s going to take some work to get your credit score into the high 700s and beyond.

 The financial empowerment you get is worth the work, though.
-If you’re like the average consumer, putting in the time to gain excellent credit can, at certain points, save you about $500 a month.
+If you’re like the average consumer, putting in the time to get excellent credit can, at certain points, save you about $500 a month in interest.